The Clear Edge

 Week 9-14: Implementation and Refinement (Mastery in Action)

 With deep LinkedIn expertise built, Valentina implemented everything she learned.
-Content improved.
-Outreach refined.
-Positioning clear.
-Results accelerated.
+Content improved, outreach was refined, positioning became clear, and results accelerated.

 Week 9–10: Content Consistency

-A new pattern emerged: Her content started getting shared by followers, reaching audiences beyond her network
+A new pattern appeared: her content started getting shared by followers, reaching audiences beyond her direct network.

 Week 11–12: Outreach Scale